-Doha, capital of Qatar, is the largest and one of the few cities of the country.
+Qatar is a peninsula in the Persian Gulf with a 563 km (2,35 miles) coastline and its only land neighbour is Saudi Arabia.
+Doha, capital of Qatar, is the largest and one of the few cities in the country.
 So if you are going on a trip to Qatar, Doha will be your headquarters and where you will find most of Qatar touristic points.

 The city is a mix of traditional and modern life.
-You can enjoy an adventurous desert safari during the day and have a fancy dinner at a skyscraper rooftop at night.
-Between beaches, sand dunes, marvelous skyscrapers and secular architecture, Doha Qatar is an exemplar of Occidental and oriental influences.
+You can enjoy an adventurous desert safari during the day and have a fancy dinner on a skyscraper rooftop at night.
+Between beaches, sand dunes, marvellous skyscrapers and secular architecture, Doha Qatar is an exemplar of Occidental and Oriental influences.
 The perfect place to learn about the past and experience the future.
-There is a lot to do in Doha Qatar and we are going to tell you all about it.
+There is a lot to do in Doha Qatar and we are going to tell you all about it in this Qatar Itinerary!

-First, it is useful to understand how Qatar became what it is now.
+First things first, before we start this Qatar itinerary, it is useful to understand how the country became what it is now.
 This peninsular country was part of the United Kingdom and became independent in 1971.
-Until then, it was an almost uninhabitable place, a desert with temperatures getting as high as 50 degrees.
+Until then, it was an almost uninhabitable place, a desert with temperatures getting as high as 50 degrees Celsius.

 Qataris, as people from Qatar are called, are very proud of their pearl culture, and they love to talk about it.
-A proof of that is one of Qatar World Cup stadiums that refers to the country’s pearl history.
+Proof of that is that one of the main Qatar World Cup stadiums was a reference to the country’s pearl history.

 Today, it is one of the richest countries in the world with a GDP of more than US$ 60,000 per capita.
 And pearls are not the reason for all this wealth.
 Qatar is the third-greatest natural gas reserve in the world and it is very clever on how to make money from it.